Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 June 3
 Changed some things that I had copied into what I understand better, I am working on setting up the API for loggin in.

+June 4
+I'm currently working on the logging in the user and saving the data in session.
+I need to clean up the handleLogin onSubmit for the Login.jsx and put all the api calls in it and get rid of unnecessary blocks.